What is negative gearing?

 While many people go into property investing thinking their investment will be an instant source of cash flow, this isn’t always the case.

 Depending on the net income earned from a property, an investment property can be positively, neutral or negatively geared.

 Neutral gearing is when the income earned from an investment property is the same as the total expenses, which may include mortgage repayments, maintenance costs, property management fees and other ongoing or one-off costs associated with owning an investment property.

 In a situation where an investor is receiving a higher rental return than the outgoing expenses, the property will have positive cash flow and the owner will pay tax on this income earned.

 By contrast, a negatively geared property has a rental income which is less than the outgoing expenses including deductible losses.
 Therefore, the property investor is making a cash loss on their investment.

-This cash loss can be used to offset any income received, such as a salary, meaning that overall an investor with a negatively geared property will be required to pay less tax to the ATO.
+This cash loss can be used to offset any income received, such as a salary, meaning that overall an investor with a negatively geared property will be required to pay less tax to the Australian Taxation Office.

 For many, this is a short-term solution until an investment property can start making a positive cash flow.